informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Supported JSON _visiblecellheight_ patterns:

-- Any positive number: The cell values in the record page will be limited to the given height.
+- Any positive number (in pixels): The cell values in the record page will be limited to the given height. `300` is the recommended starting value for most content.
 - `false`: Disable the feature and show all the contents.
 If this property is missing or is invalid, this is the default behavior.

 Supported JSON _context_ patterns: